yassato/caige_barley/manuscript/manuscript.md

 The influence of neighboring genotypes on another plant's infection could occur through dispersal from one plot to another.
 Although our quantitative genetic analysis was unable to elucidate molecular mechanisms, effective spatial scales and a significant variant deserve to be discussed.

-- spatial scales by PVE
+- spatial scales of PVE in comparison with SpATS patterns

 Furthermore, we detected a significant QTL that had negative effects of allelic mixture on damage, indicating the risk of allelic mixture to spread diseases between different genotypes.

-- Discussions on each fungal pathogen
+The influence of neighboring genotypes depends not only on plant genetics but also on pathogen life histories, with respect to generation time and dispersal mode.

+- discussion on the generation time and dispersal model of NFNB, SFNB, and Scald

 ## Applicability and limitation
-To infer neighboring genotype-genotype interactions, our analysis showed the effective use of open data collected from a randomized block design of many plant genotypes.
+In order to infer neighboring genotype-genotype interactions, our analysis showed the effective use of open data collected from a randomized block design of many plant genotypes.
+As the randomized block design is often employed to conduct GWAS [e.g., @sato_reducing_2024], there should be other available data on various plant species.
+In this context, Neighbor GWAS does not require manipulative experiments and thus widens the opportunity to study the genetic architecture of plant-plant interactions using open data [@sato_genetics_2024].

-For meta-analytic approach, we should note also that open data may not be always complete.
+Meanwhile, we should note that open data may not be always complete.
-For instance, x, y and z.
+For instance, detailed metadata, such physical distance between individual plots or plants, were not found in the barley open data.
+This shortage of basic information could have made the interpretation of Neighbor GWAS difficult.
-To address these issues, pattern-based analyses, such as P-splines in SpATS, can be used as a complementary tool to determine the upper limit of spatial heterogeneity in observed phenotypes.
+To solve this issue, pattern-based analyses, such as P-splines in SpATS, was used as a complementary tool to determine the upper limit of spatial heterogeneity in observed phenotypes.
+A joint use of pattern-based and process-based modeling would be effective for overcoming potential limitations regarding data availability.

 ## Conclusion
 Harnessing open data, we found significant phenotypic variation and genetic variant associated with neighbor genotypic effects on disease infection in barley.
-Neighbor genotypic effects are linked to genotype mixtures [@sato_reducing_2024], providing one of promissing ways for integrated pest management [@tooker_genotypically_2012].
+Neighbor genotypic effects are linked to genotype mixtures [@sato_reducing_2024], providing one of promising ways for integrated pest management [@tooker_genotypically_2012].
 Unlike a previous study on polygenic traits [@sato_reducing_2024], the identification of significant QTLs may enable us to optimize population-level pest damage with a few loci focused [@wuest_ecological_2021; @sato_genetics_2024].
 Beyond genotype mixture, allelic mixture is particularly suitable for crop varieties because intraspecific varieties can be subjected to breeding by crossing each other [@montazeaud_cultivar_2022].
 Further studies are needed to validate these effects by comparing allelic monoculture and mixture at the candidate locus.

+# Data availability
+All the source code and input data are available at GitHub (<https://github.com/yassato/caige_barley>) and Zenodo (<https://doi.org/xxxxxx>).

 # Author contributions
 IA: investigation, formal analysis, funding acquisition, writing; KKS: supervision, funding acquisition, writing; RSI: supervision, funding acquisition, writing; YS: conceptualization, investigation, formal analysis, supervision, funding acquisition, writing